 This is a special protein used naturally by the immune system.
-When given in high doses intravenously (through a drip into the bloodstream) it is thought to help reduce the autoimmune attack on the nervous system.
+When given in high doses through a drip into the bloodstream it is thought to help reduce the autoimmune attack on the nervous system.

-The prognosis for the majority of people will be a complete recovery, while 20-30% of people will be left with some degree of weakness and discomfort.
+The majority of people with Guillain-Barré syndrome will make a complete recovery, while 20–30% of people will be left with some degree of weakness and discomfort.
 In some cases, small improvements may continue to be seen for one to two years after the initial recovery period.
 Up to 5% of people may recover but then experience a relapse.

 Support and information

-The Guillain-Barré Syndrome Support Group NZ Trust is able to provide further information and support.
-Go to www.gbsnz.org.nz
+The Guillain-Barré Syndrome Support Group NZ Trust is able to provide further information and support:

 The National Office of the Muscular Dystrophy Association (MDA) can also provide more information on Guillain-Barré Syndrome particularly on aspects of managing the condition: